Equinus Foot and Ankle Deformity

 Conservative Treatment (non-surgical)

 Physical therapy entails specific exercises that are used to stretch muscles and achieve better range of motion of the ankle, as well as working on gait training.
 Often, the calf muscles are a focus of stretching.
 Splinting or orthotics may also be recommended.
 A splint may be worn at night to help stretch the ankle and foot into a more neutral position.
+Dynamic splinting (a splint with a tension spring) may also be used for correction.
 Specially made orthotics may be worn to help with walking to help with instability.
 Heel lifts are sometimes placed to relieve stress on the Achilles tendon.
 If leg length discrepancy is present in a child, a full-length shoe lift may be used in conjunction with stretching until the leg length discrepancy can be addressed.

 Depending on the cause of the deformity, a surgeon may recommend an Achilles tendon lengthening, or a gastrocnemius recession to help with the stretching of the tendons and muscles of the calf.
 Bone spurs or other bone blocking range of motion may be removed in order to help flex the ankle.
+An external fixator may be required to perform gradual correction of a severe, recalcitrant equinus deformity.
 Each patient’s specific needs will vary, and your surgeon will help to determine the best surgery, if it is indicated.

-Why come to the International Center for Limb Lengthening for treatment of equinus foot deformity?
+Why come to the International Center for Limb Lengthening for treatment of equinus foot and ankle deformity?